abatilo/blog/about/index.md

 list out my tools on my [vimrc](https://github.com/abatilo/vimrc) repository.
 This repository has admittedly expanded to housing my dotfiles as well.

-If you've actually read my profile, and you think I might be a fit for your company, you can [look at my resume](https://www.aaronbatilo.dev/resume) and [send me an email](mailto:aaronbatilo+blog@gmail.com).
-If you email me there, I'll commit to responding to you quickly.
+If you've actually read through my profile, and you think I might be a fit for your company, you can [look at my resume](https://www.aaronbatilo.dev/resume) and [message me at this rotating hidden email](mailto:aaronbatilo+1fba8df@gmail.com).